mclemenceau/watchtower/README.md

-# ARGUS — Agent Release Graduate for Ubuntu Systems
+# Automated Watchtower Agent

-An automated watchtower for Ubuntu image build pipelines.
-ARGUS monitors build and test status across all active releases, posts change alerts to Mattermost automatically, and answers status queries on demand via channel commands.
+An automated watchtower for Ubuntu image build pipelines monitors build and test status across all active releases, posts change alerts to Mattermost automatically, and answers status queries on demand via channel commands.